ibm-cloud-docs/pattern-base-ibm-cloud-satellite/service-management-architecture.md

 # Architecture decisions for service management
 {: #service}

-The following sections summarize the architecture decisions for service management for base {{site.data.keyword.satellitelong_notm}} pattern.
+The following sections summarize the architecture decisions for service management for the deployment of Satellite on-premises or in hyperscaler pattern.

 ## Architecture decisions for monitoring
 {: #monitoring}